 THE URBAN VOODOO MACHINE *VENUE CHANGE*+ TURNING BLACK LIKE LIZARDS

-PLEASE NOTE: This event has been moved from Mama Roux’s to Ceol Castle, 402 Moseley Rd, Birmingham B12 9AT.
+PLEASE NOTE: This event has been moved from Mama Roux’s to The Castle And Falcon, 402 Moseley Rd, Birmingham B12 9AT.
 Original tickets remain valid.
 This show will now be ages 18+

 “We’re not Americana and were definitely not ‘retro’,” says Angel.
 “I write songs about living in London right now.
 Although having a shit time, no money, heartbreak, mental illness, addiction and suppression from the big guy is kinda universal and timeless, I guess…”

 Watch the video for ‘Rather You Shot Me Down’ below: